mydomino/domino/README.md

 Dashboards are a major object in this application, they knit together leads, concierges, and recommendations.
 They are also slugged by the person's name, so Tom Waits would access his energy dashboard by going to mydomino.com/tom-waits

 Right now, we're just using this slugging structure but **there is no account system for leads, all of their dashboards are technically public**.
-They aren't crawlable beacuse the index is password protected and they are only accessible via slugs, not ID's but it's still very important that we don't store personal information on these pages.
+They aren't crawlable because the index is password protected and they are only accessible via slugs, not ID's but it's still very important that we don't store personal information on these pages.

 Duplicate Slugs
 ---------------
  Duplicate slugs get a number added to the end of them to maintain uniqueness, to the second Tom Waits will be /tom-waits-1 and the third will be /tom-waits-2 and so on.

 Recommendations
 ===============
  Dashboards connect leads with concierges, and they connect them for the purpose of making recommendations.
 Both products and tasks are recommendable via a polymorphic relationship.

 Products
 ========
  Products have some interesting behaviours.
 First of all, they are primarily derived from the Amazon Product Advertising API at the time of creation.
 Concierges just put in a product URL and we do a few things: